How Long Do You Have to File Probate After Death?

 Determining Assets and Paying Bills/Creditors

-Two of the personal representative’s tasks are determining assets and paying off any existing debts of the estate.
-To do this, the personal representative must undergo a process to take control of the estate’s assets known as “collecting.”
-The personal representative is also in charge of protecting and managing the assets on the estate’s behalf.
-Assets can include anything from real property to life insurance payouts.
+Two of the personal representative’s tasks are determining assets and paying off any existing debts of the entire estate.
+To perform this legal obligation, the personal representative must undergo a process to take control of the estate’s assets known as “collecting.”
+The personal representative is also in charge of protecting and managing the estate property.
+Assets can include anything from real property to a life insurance policy.

-After gathering information about the assets, the personal representative provides a formal notice to each creditor about the death utilizing the form (DE-157).
+After gathering information about the estate assets, the personal representative provides formal notice to each creditor about the death utilizing the form (DE-157).
 The personal representative then begins the process of settling any valid debts owed, creditor by creditor, by the estate of the deceased with the estate’s own money.
+All unpaid debts must get defined clearly.
 This can include costs such as funeral expenses.
-It is important to note that the estate is personally responsible for these debts; the personal representative doesn’t pay them out of pocket.
+It is important to note that the estate is personally responsible for the outstanding debts; the personal representative doesn’t pay them out of pocket.

 During all this, the personal representative keeps a careful account of all the money transacted from in and out of the estate after the death of the owner.
-Because every asset must go to a specific person or creditor eventually, these transactions must have a clear explanation and a valid explanation.
+Because every asset must go to a specific person or creditor eventually, these transactions must have a clear explanation.

 Distributions to Heirs and Beneficiaries

-At the second hearing, a court holds a judgment of the final distribution of assets.
-The personal representative then begins distributing assets to the correct heirs or beneficiaries (which often includes family) according to the court’s decisions.
-This step includes real estate, other property transfer, and liquid asset distribution.
-Because there may be quite a number of assets, this can be a time-consuming process.
+At the second hearing, the probate court holds a judgment of the final distribution of the entire estate.
+The personal representative to the deceased person then begins distributing assets to the correct heirs or beneficiaries (which often includes family) according to the court’s decisions.
+This step includes real estate, other real property transfers, and liquid asset distribution.
+Because there might be several assets, this can be a time-consuming process.

 How Can I Probate a Will Faster in California?

 How long do you have to file probate after death?
-It depends on the case’s complexity and the estate’s size.
-But as long as there is a will and the deceased’s estate is straightforward, the process can be completed within six months.
+It depends on the case’s complexity during probate administration and the estate’s size.
+But as long as there is a will and the deceased’s estate is straightforward (with no outstanding income tax returns), the process can be completed within six months.
+An estate affidavit can also be used when there’s no will.

-Some people choose to speed up the probation process of a will by working with a probate lawyer or attorney.
+Some people choose to minimize on wastage of extra time during the probation process of a will by working with a probate lawyer or probate attorney.
 However, the costs of working with a probate lawyer can be high.
-Costs are predetermined by the state, so you’ll be charged the same amount whichever probate lawyer you choose.
-A good alternative to speed your case along is using a hiring a legal document assistant like A People’s Choice
+Probate costs are predetermined by the state, so you’ll be charged the same amount whichever probate lawyer you choose.
+A good alternative to speed your case along is using a hiring a legal document assistant like A People’s Choice to handle the paperwork.